-- Safe means of access to the trapdoor must be available; - The trapdoor opening or closing operation should not pose a risk to safety; - The trapdoor must be able to withstand the loads that are likely to be imposed on it; - Trapdoors located in common areas must not be a risk to the safety of others using the area; - In some cases, when in use, they will need to be identified as a hazardous area and unauthorised persons will need to be prevented from gaining access to them; and - Whilst on ladders, three points of contact must be maintained (e.g. one hand, two feet) - Falls, of persons or materials, through the trapdoors when they are in use, e.g. when transferring materials, must be prevented.
+- Safe means of access to the trapdoor must be available. - The trapdoor opening or closing operation should not pose a risk to safety; for upward opening trapdoors a device must be fitted to prevent it falling back and potentially striking someone. - The trapdoor must be able to withstand the loads that are likely to be imposed on it. - Trapdoors located in common areas must not be a risk to the safety of others using the area. - In some cases, when in use, they will need to be identified as a hazardous area and unauthorised persons will need to be prevented from gaining access to them; and - Whilst on ladders, three points of contact must be maintained (e.g., one hand, two feet) - Falls, of persons or materials, through the trapdoors when they are in use, e.g., when transferring materials, must be prevented.

-Because of likely loads and usage, access ladders to machine rooms should be of Industrial Class 1 or 2 (EN131) not Class 3 Domestic (these have red manufacturer's labels).
+Because of likely loads and usage, access ladders to machine rooms should be of the old Industrial Class 1 or 2 (EN131) not Class 3 Domestic (these have red manufacturer's labels) or following the revision of EN131 ladders should Professional class.
 They must be secured so that they cannot slip.
 Any hook or bracket used to secure ladders but be regularly examined to ensure its continued security.